tribblix/build/patches/openjdk22/README.txt

 JDK 22 now switched to the jdk22 stabilisation repo

+Cleanup: Remove the use of lp rather than lpr; all supported systems can or even should be using CUPS rather than legacy lp.

 Cleanup: Remove /usr/bin/sh override in PrintServiceLookupProvider.java.

 Cleanup: Define -D_REENTRANT for non-gcc (ie clang) builds